86: HELLO BATMAN; GOODBYE NORMA JEAN

 The Batcave was actually The Bat-tunnel.
 During the TV series ‘Batman’, cameramen photographed at an angle to give the image of a cave.

 In 1903, the Union Rock Company founded a quarry at Brush Canyon that supplied the crushed rock for a lot of the city streets in the area.
-The quarry closed in the late 1920s, leaving the man-made caves behind; although it was a tunnel rather than a cave.
+The quarry closed in the late 1920s, leaving the man-made caves behind, although it was a tunnel rather than a cave.
 Locals began calling the caves the Bronson Caves after a nearby street, and soon after, the canyon changed names from Brush to Bronson Canyon.
 Over the years, dozens of movies and TV shows were filmed at the Bronson Canyon area, including Bonanza, Gunsmoke, The Wild Wild West, and The Lone Ranger.
 But in 1966, the Bronson Caves became most famous for its use as the entrance to Batman’s Batcave.
 There was no doubt that the producers of the TV show had to disguise the cave entrance with vines, brush, and other foliage because the entrance we saw looked like a tunnel through a barren stone wall.
 As a matter of fact, it was obvious that they also had to shoot from an angle to keep the audience from seeing completely through to the other side of the tunnel.
 As the four us walked through the short and rocky passageway, I heard Tom call Mr. Plumber a name that made me laugh to myself – he said: “Hey Robin, we’re inside the Batcave – isn’t this cool?”
 At that moment, Currier shot back with: “Right you are, Batman!
 Let’s jump into the Batmobile and take it for a spin to find the Joker!”
 While those two were pretending to be superheroes, Vicki just rolled her eyes and smiled at their juvenile behavior.

 Once we had walked through the short tunnel, the backside afforded us a surprising view of the famous HOLLYWOOD sign off in the distance.
 It was then when I heard Tom say to his companions: “This is the third time I’ve been to L.A. and this is the first time I’ve seen the Hollywood sign.”
 After Tom had captured a handful of images of the sign, as well as the rugged terrain that surrounded us, we returned to the tunnel.
 In our final few moments at the Batcave entrance, I saw my photographer pull a hammer out of his camera case and he said to Mr. Plumber: “I need to get a piece of the Batcave for my collection”; and he began to pound at the entrance wall.
 Impatient with my camera guy’s lack of success, “Robin the Boy Wonder” grabbed the hammer and began to wreak havoc on the opening.
 Within seconds, a few large chips of rock fell into Tom’s hands and he had his souvenir.
 “There ya go, Batman, you’ve got your chunk of the Batcave”, said Currier with a sarcastic, semi-cocky tone.
 I thought to myself: “Holy Hammer Time, Batman!”